ADHD-Friendly Tips for Regaining Focus & Productivity

 Nothing to add.
 I think we all benefit from mindfulness.

 Finally, it’s important to recognize the role that sleep plays in focus and concentration.
-When you don’t get enough sleep, it can be difficult to stay alert and focused during the day.
+Sleep deprivation significantly hinders focus and performance, making it difficult to stay alert and concentrated during the day.

 Make sure to get at least seven to eight hours of sleep each night to help improve your focus and concentration during the day.
 If you have trouble falling or staying asleep, try implementing a consistent sleep routine, avoiding caffeine and electronics before bed, and creating a relaxing environment in your bedroom.